raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A responder that receives either such malformed message MUST treat it as a fatal error and forcibly abort the connection immediately.

-In a request message the DNS Header QR bit MUST be zero (QR=0).
+In a request or unacknowledged message the DNS Header QR bit MUST be zero (QR=0).
-If the QR bit is not zero the message is not a request message.
+If the QR bit is not zero the message is not a request or unacknowledged message.

 In a response message the DNS Header QR bit MUST be one (QR=1).
 If the QR bit is not one the message is not a response message.

-In a response message (QR=1) the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the acknowledged request message being responded to.
+In a response message (QR=1) the MESSAGE ID field MUST contain a copy of the value of the MESSAGE ID field in the request message being responded to.
 In a response message (QR=1) the MESSAGE ID field MUST NOT be zero.
 If a response message (QR=1) is received where the MESSAGE ID is zero this is a fatal error and the receiver MUST forcibly abort the connection immediately.